 (d)(1)(i) Type of Financial Statement Opinion Unqualified (d)(1)(ii) Were there any material control weaknesses reported at the financial statement level (GAGAS)?
 No (d)(1)(ii) Were there any significant deficiencies in internal control reported at the financial statement level (GAGAS)?
 No (d)(1)(iii) Was there any reported material noncompliance at the financial statement level (GAGAS)?
 No (d)(1)(iv) Were there any material internal control weaknesses reported for major federal programs?
 No (d)(1)(iv) Were there any significant deficiencies in internal control reported for major federal programs?
-No (d)(1)(v) Type of Major Programs' Compliance Opinion Unqualified (d)(1)(vi) Are there any reportable findings under § .510(a)?
-No (d)(1)(vii) Major Programs (list): 84.027 and 84.391 - Special Education Cluster Grants to States Program (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 300,000 Type B: all others (d)(1)(ix) Low Risk Auditee?
+No (d)(1)(v) Type of Major Programs' Compliance Opinion Unqualified (d)(1)(vi) Are there any reportable findings under § .510?
+No (d)(1)(vii) Major Programs (list): Special Education Grants to States Program Cluster (CFDA 84.027 & 84.391) (CFDA 84.394) (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 300,000 Type B: all others (d)(1)(ix) Low Risk Auditee?
 Yes